Can you use Jira for Waterall?

 Create What-If scenarios

 The Waterfall model heavily relies on sequentiality and therefore, one hiccup in a phase could affect the one that follows.
-With BigGantt’s scenario mode, you can test your project for different scenarios.
+With BigGantt’s what-if scenarios, you can test your project for different scenarios.
 It will help you compare the outcomes and choose the best version for your Jira Waterfall project.

 Visualize your project with a Gantt chart